esterkin31415/Software-Architect-Project-11/artefacts/architecture/architecture-sow/README.md

 Discuss with leadership time.

-# Risks and Mitigations
+# Risks and Mitigation
 See the [Risk Register](../risks)

 # Acceptance Criteria and Procedures
 # Metrics and KPIs
 Please define appropriately inline with the [PoC Hypothesis](../hypothesis-emergency-responder) and [Architecture Principles](../architecture-principles).

-# Signature Approvals
+# Approvals

 Kara Trace, *MedHead Board of Trustees*